csatferko/batchresize/README.md

 	1. Give the folder name.
 	2. Choose an input method.
 	3. Provide new size.
+	4. Choose a filter or run with default.
 ## Test
 Tested on Linux Lite 7.2 and Windows 10.
 ## Credits